andy-maier/plexmediafixup/README.rst

     configured to process all items.
 However, please review your copy carefully and make changes as needed.

-4. Install the ffprobe and ffmpeg commands
+4. Install the ffprobe command

-   These commands are only used by the sync_title fixup.
+   This command is only used by the sync_title fixup.

-   On Windows with Chocolatey, on MacOS with HomeBrew, and on most Linux distros, the package containing these commands is named ``ffmpeg``.
+   On Windows with Chocolatey, on MacOS with HomeBrew, and on most Linux distros, the package containing this command is named ``ffmpeg``.
    Alternatively, download it from https://ffmpeg.org/download.html.

 Usage